-represent the alluvial fan and plain, lacustrine, and fluvial New prevalent in conditions that dominated the Sevier foreland basin during the Late western parts of the Cretaceous [and] Early Eocene.
-Eocene Green River strata records the inundation of the basin by Lake Uinta, and the volcaniclastic Goldens Sed assessment advantate record.
-Ranch Formation is representative of the widespread volcanism that was in western ( late Eugen - Ole me occurring throughout Utah during Oligocene time.
-Two small igneous of horrblade marzor, to page 10; intrude Jurasia trail. intrusions also were mapped as were unconsolidated surficial deposits representing lacustrine, fluvial, colluvial, alluvial fan, and landslide deposits exproperts are direct ranging in age from Late Tertiary to Recent.
+represent the alluvial fan and plain, lacustrine, and fluvial conditions that dominated the Sevier foreland basin during the Late Cretaceous and Early Eocene.
+Eocene Green River strata record inundation of the basin by Lake Uinta, and the volcaniclastic Goldens Ranch Formation is representative of the widespread volcanism that was occurring throughout Utah during Oligocene time.
+Two small igneous intrusions (also were mapped as were unconsolidated surficial lacustrine, fluvial, colluvial, alluvial fan, and landslide deposits ranging in age from Late Tertiary to Recent.